 Highlighter- Highlight has become one of my very favorite parts of doing my makeup.
 I only own a few highlighters, but I have to say the ones I like best for stage are definitely Whimsical Wonder by Vanessa’s Vanity and Phoenix Embers from Clionadh.
 Honorable mentions go to my Clionadh one-off which is so very pretty and no one else has one like it, as well as the Gabriel Multi-Pot which gives a more subtle shimmer.

 Lipstick- My favorite lipstick for stage is Fantasy Allure.
 It is the most perfect shade of red with a hint of shimmer and it dries completely without leaving your lips feeling gross which is perfect for when you want to avoid having your veil accidentally get stuck on your lipstick (we’ve all been there!).
 I also recently got Genie from Black Moon Cosmetics which is an awesome iridescent fuchsia and I know will look amazing on stage.
-The other ones I use a lot are the liquid lipsticks from Life’s Entropy, though unfortunately their brand is on hiatus due to personal life stuff.
+The other ones I use a lot are the liquid lipsticks from Life’s Entropy.
 Life’s Entropy also has some great lip toppers which are a new product for me but I’ve been really loving them.
 I have their gold (Exponential) and iridescent red/gold which comes out a little more towards pink than red (sine).
 I recommend checking them out when they reopen in June, their products are so good and they have nice shimmery eye shadows which look great on stage too.
 Update: I recently tried Aromi and am now in love!

 Eyeshadow- I tried Clionadh eye shadows for the first time this past summer and now I’m completely hooked.
 I can’t recommend them enough.
 They have several lines which are perfect for stage makeup including the Witchcraft vs. Alchemy duochromes (but get these quick because they are limited edition), the Ultra Metals, and the Birthstone Sage.
 In addition to Clionadh I also wear a lot of Geek Chic, and a bunch of handmade ones I have bought on Etsy over the years.